Tuesday 7 June 2022

 The following information includes updates from each of the four partners in the My Rights, My Say service.
 Any changes to any part of our service provision will be updated here.

 The Enquire helpline is open from 9.30pm-4.30pm on Mondays and Tuesdays, and 1pm-4.30pm Wednesday-Friday to answer queries about additional support for learning in Scotland.
-The Enquire website will continue to be updated with any relevant information relating to additional support for learning as lockdown restrictions are eased.
+The Enquire website will continue to be updated with any relevant information relating to additional support for learning during the health pandemic.

 (Provided by Children in Scotland)